-We may not receive significant revenues from our current research and development efforts for up to several years, if at all.
+We may not receive significant revenues from our current research and development efforts for several years, if at all.

 Developing software is expensive, and the investment in product development may involve a long payback cycle.
-Our research and development expenses were \$37.0 million, or approximately 12% of our total revenues in fiscal 2011, and \$33.4 million, or 12% of our total revenues in fiscal 2010.
+Our research and development expenses were \$39.9 million, or 10% of our total revenues in fiscal 2012, \$37.0 million, or 12% of our total revenues in fiscal 2011 and \$33.4 million, or 12% of our total revenues in fiscal 2010.
 Our future plans include significant investments in software research and development and related product opportunities.
 We believe that we must continue to dedicate a significant amount of resources to our research and development efforts to maintain our competitive position.
-However, we may not recognize significant revenues from these investments for up to years, if at all.
+However, we may not recognize significant revenues from these investments for several years, if at all.